sean-smith/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 If present, specifies that Elastic Fabric Adapter \(EFA\) is enabled for the compute nodes\.
 For more information, see [Elastic Fabric Adapter](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+Note: EFA is only supported for a subset of instance types.
+To see those instance types, see [Elastic Fabric Adapter](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html)

 ```
 enable_efa = compute
 ```